2025 Board of Directors

 Pronouns: She/Her

 Elise has been working in the nonprofit space in San Diego for a decade, working primarily in Development and Fundraising.
-In her current role at Accessity, a CDFI bringing access to capital and business education to Southern California, she supports organization’s fundraising activities, partnerships, impact analysis, donor communication and engagement efforts.
+In her current role at GRID Alternatives, a national organization working to build community-powered solutions to advance economic and renewable justice, she supports the organization’s regional philanthropy teams.

-Elise is passionate about social justice philanthropy and is active in the Community Centric Fundraising- San Diego Chapter, bringing those principles to her work, focusing on equity-centered approaches to donor engagement and community development.
-When she is not working or volunteering she is either outdoors camping, backpacking, or hiking or relaxing at home with her 14-year-old dog.
+Elise is passionate about social justice philanthropy and is a Co-Chair of Community Centric Fundraising- San Diego Chapter, bringing those principles to her work, focusing on equity-centered approaches to donor engagement and community development.
+When she is not working or volunteering, she is either outdoors camping, backpacking, teaching yoga, or relaxing at home with her 15-year-old dog.

 My favorite thing about San Diego is how close you are to the ocean, the desert, the mountains, and the border!
 All kinds of outdoor adventures await!